South Georgia Timeline

 Whaling station established at Husvik.

-A German expedition, aboard the Deutschland, spend six weeks at South Georgia before heading further south.
+A German expedition, aboard their ship Deutschland, spends six weeks at South Georgia before heading further south.
 They re-open the 1888 German station for four weeks.

 Reindeer are first introduced by C A Larsen.